-The school may ask you to complete a form or write a letter addressed to the Chair of Governors.
+If you remain dissatisfied following Stage 1 and wish to take your complaint further, the school may ask you to complete a form or write a letter addressed to the Chair of Governors.
 In the letter you should:

-- make it clear why you are complaining
+- Make it clear why you are complaining.

-- say who you have spoken to already
+- Say who you have spoken to already.

-- explain what you want to happen as a result of your complaint.
+- Explain what you want to happen as a result of your complaint.

 The Chair of Governors will arrange for your complaint to be considered and investigated under the arrangements approved by the Governing Body.
 This is likely to involve a Panel of Governors.
 If the Chair of Governors or another Governor has been involved in discussions to help settle the disagreement at Stage 1, s/he should arrange for another Governor to take charge of the investigation.
 The Governor in charge of investigating the complaint may ask to meet you to discuss your concerns.
-The Governing Body should give you full details of how they will carry out any further investigation or formal hearing and keep you up-to-date with progress.
+The Governing Body should give you full details of how they will carry out any further investigation or formal hearing and keep you up to date with progress.

 You and the school must make sure the Governors' Complaint Panel is provided with any written information or evidence you intend to use in a formal hearing.
 You may bring a friend, representative or interpreter to any meeting if you wish.
 The Chair of the Panel may invite any person who may help establish the facts of the complaint.
 The Chair should tell you who this person is before the meeting.
 If any member of staff is required by the Governing Body to attend a meeting they will have the opportunity to be accompanied or represented as they wish.
-A member of staff named by parents in the complaint may also choose to attend a meeting, even if not required to do so by the Governors.
+A member of staff named in a complaint may also choose to attend a meeting, even if not required to do so by the Governors.
 They may be represented.
-If this happens, the school will inform you before the meeting.
+If this happens, the school will inform you in advance.

-When the panel has fully investigated your complaint, the Chair of the Panel or the Governor in charge of the investigation will write to you to tell you the findings.
+When the Panel has fully investigated your complaint, the Chair of the Panel or the Governor in charge of the investigation will write to you to tell you the findings.
 These findings will be reported to the Governing Body.
 The Chair of Governors will then write to you confirming the outcome of your complaint and any agreed actions to be taken.
 The Governing Body should aim to deal with complaints within 28 school days.